-In order to have sustainable success in our Zero by Choice ("ZBC") Program ("Program"), we needed to focus on leading indicators (hazards that may exist that could be precursors to an incident).
+In 2018, Denbury implemented our Zero by Choice ("ZBC") Program ("Program") and developed the ZBC Reporting Tool application ("ZBC Reporting Tool").
 One of the cornerstones of our Program is identifying, mitigating, and communicating hazards.
-As we rolled out ZBC in February 2018, we were thrilled to see the level of participation among employees and contractors and their willingness to share their Hazard Observations.
-But it didn't stop there; we also encouraged sharing of positive behaviors such as 'Safety Conversations', 'Stop the Job' examples and 'Safe Acts'.
-We quickly realized that we had successfully kicked off a set of leading indicators that could help us prevent incidents from ever occurring; the goal of any successful safety program.
+We encourage our employees and contracts to share their hazard observations as well as positive behaviors such as 'Safety Conversations', 'Stop the Job' examples and 'Safe Acts'.
 Leading indicators, such as hazard observations of behavioral or operational conditions, provide key information regarding our culture and maintenance philosophies, which allow us to act before an incident occurs.
-This focus on leading indicators will impact the performance of our employees and contractors and influence the daily business objectives.
+This focus on leading indicators impacts the performance of our employees and contractors and influences the daily business objectives.